 Ewing's work is aimed at planning practitioners.
 Ewing’s eight books include Pedestrian and Transit Oriented Design, just co-published by the Urban Land Institute and American Planning Association; Growing Cooler – Evidence on Urban Development and Climate Change, published by the Urban Land Institute; and Best Development Practices, listed by the American Planning Association (APA) as one of the 100 “essential” books in planning over the past 100 years.

 His 90 peer reviewed articles include “Travel and the Built Environment: A Meta-Analysis,” given the 2010 Best Article of the Year award by APA; "Relationship Between Urban Sprawl and Physical Activity, Obesity, and Morbidity," the most widely cited academic paper in the Social Sciences as of late 2005, according to Essential Science Indicators; and “Is Los Angeles-Style Sprawl Desirable?” listed by APA as a Classic Article in urban planning.
-A recent citation analysis by Virginia Tech found that Ewing’s work is the tenth most highly cited among more than 850 planning academics in the U.S. http://tomsanchez.com/2014-urban-planning-citation-analysis/
+A recent citation analysis by Virginia Tech found that Ewing’s work is the seventh most highly cited among 997 planning academics in the U.S. and Canada. http://tomsanchez.com/2014-urban-planning-citation-analysis/